 No, we are taking contactless payments only at the moment.

-It means you can book individually, as a household or a bubble and the ticketing system will automatically ensure there is a minimum of 2 seats (1.5 metres) between you and other customers.
+It means you can book individually (max 6 people) the ticketing system will automatically ensure there is a minimum of 2 seats (1.5 metres) between you and other customers in your row.

 Yes, you can now book socially distanced seats online if you're a wheelchair user.
 Select 'wheelchair user' under ticket type and proceed with your booking.
 You will have the option to select a free companion seat too.

-Yes, in accordance with Government guidelines you will need to wear a face covering whilst in the cinemas.
+Yes you will need to wear a face covering whilst in the cinemas unless you are exempt.
 We ask everyone to be mindful that some people are unable to wear a face covering and the reasons for that might not be immediately apparent.

 You can use any of our toilets.
-The toilets in the foyer and near the cinemas are gender neutral, and the toilets near the Café & Bar are gendered.
+The toilets in the foyer and near the cinemas are gender neutral, and the toilets near the Café & Bar are gender specific.
 Our accessible Inclusive Toilet (just in front of Cinema 1) is available for anyone to use at any time.
-Every other toilet cubicle is locked to ensure safe social distancing.
 Please continue to wear a mask when using the facilities.

 You are welcome to visit the Café & Bar or leave via our main entrance, our back exit around the rear of the screens, or the foyer lift.

 All three cinemas are deep cleaned every morning.
 Our Front of House team will also clean the auditorium after each screening, focusing on high touch areas such as arm rests.